djannot/ecs-geo-docker-in-docker/README.md

 If you encounter issues during the docker pull phase, you probably have to add SSL certificates.

+At the start - before you even build the Docker image with docker build . from within the root directory - make sure to copy the required certificate files for SSL authentication to this directory (the certificates will be specific to your organization).
+The certificates MUST have the file extension ".crt" (if they are ".pem" for example, simply use “mv” to change the extension).

-You need to add the following line in the Dockerfile just after the FROM command before building the Docker image.
+Then, you need to add the following line in the Dockerfile just after the FROM command before building the Docker image.

 ```
 COPY *.crt /usr/local/share/ca-certificates/
 ```

 All the .crt files included in the root directory will be added in the Docker image when you build it.
-If you have .pem files, modify the extension to be .crt.

 # Licensing